9 min read

 — Jon Butcher, trainer of Mindvalley’s Lifebook Online Quest

-Your emotional recognition ability, as well as your so-called skill “to feel it all,” increases emotional intelligence and your sense of connection to yourself.
+Your emotional recognition ability, as well as your so-called skill “to feel it all,” increases your emotional intelligence and your sense of connection to yourself.
 There’s nothing more empowering than being at one with your emotions and feeling alive because of them.

 A 2018 study has found that turning your emotions into words will decrease the emotional charge surrounding the experience itself.
-And to make things a little easier, a comprehensive types of emotions list can come in handy.
+And to make things a little easier, a comprehensive list of types of emotions list can come in handy.

 As Jon puts it, “If you have a healthy, open relationship with your emotions, if you acknowledge, accept, and honor them, if you treat them as tools of awareness, you’ll have a built-in barometer that’s going to help you make good decisions in life.”